brianadams2337/acme-shop-flo/.changeset/sixty-buttons-wash.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-Removed `axiosFetchAdapter` from Contentful CMS provider integration as Edge deployment support has been dropped
+CMS: Removed `axiosFetchAdapter` from Contentful CMS provider integration as Edge deployment support has been dropped